-- 5. SECURITY FOR LOAN.
+5. SECURITY FOR LOAN.
 The Plan will require that you provide security before a loan is granted.
 For this purpose, the Plan will consider your interest under the Plan (account balances) to be adequate security.
 However, in no event will more than 50% of your vested interest in the Plan (determined immediately after origination of the loan) be used as security for the loan.
 Generally, it will be the policy of the Plan not to make loans which require security other than your vested interest in the Plan.
-However, if additional security is necessary to adequately secure the loan, then the Plan Administrator will require that such security be provided before the loan will be granted. - 6.
-FORM OF PLEDGE.
-The pledge and assignment of your account balances will be in the form prescribed by the Plan Administrator. - 7.
-LEAVE OF ABSENCE/SUSPENSION OF PAYMENT.
-The Plan Administrator will suspend loan repayments for a period not exceeding one year which occurs during a military leave of absence.
-The Plan Administrator will provide you with an explanation of the effect of a military leave of absence upon your loan. - 8.
-PAYMENTS AFTER LEAVE OF ABSENCE.
-When payments resume following a payment suspension in connection with a military leave of absence authorized above, you must select one of the following methods to repay the loan, to the extent permitted by the investment provider, plus accumulated interest: - You will increase the amount of the required installments to an amount sufficient to amortize the remaining balance of the loan, plus accrued interest, over the remaining term of the loan. - You will pay a balloon payment of the remaining unpaid principal and interest, at the conclusion of the term of the loan as determined in the promissory note. - You may extend the maturity of the loan and re-amortize the payments over the remaining term of the loan.
+However, if additional security is necessary to adequately secure the loan, then the Plan Administrator will require that such security be provided before the loan will be granted.

+6. FORM OF PLEDGE.
+The pledge and assignment of your account balances will be in the form prescribed by the Plan Administrator.

+7. LEAVE OF ABSENCE/SUSPENSION OF PAYMENT.
+The Plan Administrator will suspend loan repayments for the period of a military leave of absence.

+8. PAYMENTS AFTER LEAVE OF ABSENCE.
+When payments resume following a payment suspension in connection with a leave of absence authorized above, if applicable, you must select one of the following methods to repay the loan, to the extent permitted by the investment provider, plus accumulated interest:

+• You will increase the amount of the required installments to an amount sufficient to amortize the remaining balance of the loan, plus accrued interest, over the remaining term of the loan.

+• You will pay a balloon payment of the remaining unpaid principal and interest, at the conclusion of the term of the loan as determined in the promissory note.

+• You may extend the maturity of the loan and re-amortize the payments over the remaining term of the loan.
 In no event will the amount of the adjusted installment payment be less than the amount of the installment payment provided under the promissory note.
-The revised term of the loan will not exceed the maximum term permitted above, augmented by the time you were in United States military service. - DEFAULT.
-The Plan Administrator will treat a loan as in default if: - any scheduled payment remains unpaid beyond the last day of the calendar quarter following the calendar quarter in which the Participant missed the scheduled payment of the note, you remain obligated for any unpaid principal and accrued interest.
+The revised term of the loan will not exceed the maximum term permitted above, augmented by the time you were in United States military service.

+9. DEFAULT.
+The Plan Administrator will treat a loan as in default if:

+• any scheduled payment remains unpaid beyond the last day of the calendar quarter following the calendar quarter in which the Participant missed the scheduled payment

 Upon default, you will have the opportunity to repay the loan, resume current status of the loan by paying any missed payment plus interest or, if distribution is available under the Plan and investment arrangements, request distribution of the note.
 If the loan remains in default, the Plan Administrator will offset your vested account balances by the outstanding balance of the loan to the extent permitted by law.
 The Plan Administrator will treat the note as repaid to the extent of any permissible offset.
-Pending final disposition
+Pending final disposition of the note, you remain obligated for any unpaid principal and accrued interest.